Product design

 Challenge

 The enterprise team, the brains of Polarr, was gaining traction with OEM's.
-Initially hired as the head of platform user research, there was incredible ground to cover in investigating the potential of marketing our CV modules.
-Though the project was furloughed, I had the opportunity to explore AI/CV/CNN applications and produce new module illustrations, new site mockups (pre-rebrand), and conduct user research in industry and academia.
+Initially hired as the head of platform user research, there was incredible ground to cover in investigating the potential of reach for our CV modules.
+Though the project was furloughed, I had the opportunity to explore AI/CV/CNN applications in industry/academia and redesign module illustrations and site mockups (pre-rebrand).

 Approach

-In creating the new site mockup concepts and module illustrations, I designed based on user/marketing research insights and the pre-re-brand guide (toting minimalism and hyper-realism).
+In creating the new enterprise website concepts and module illustrations, I designed based on user/marketing research insights and the pre-re-brand guide (toting minimalism and hyper-realism).
+Principally, we focused on communicating the complex as visually as possible.

 Goal(s)